Using commodity codes and related additional codes in the Customs Declaration Service

 You can search for the additional codes — but these are also shown as tariff measures in the trade tariff tool.
 Where an additional code is needed it will be displayed against the commodity code information.

-Where a type of code is needed, it is declared in addition to the commodity code already declared in Data Element 6/14, 6/15 and additional code in Data Element 6/16.
+Where a type of code is needed, it is declared in addition to the commodity code already declared in data element 6/14, 6/15 and the additional code in data element 6/16.

-This is used on import and export declarations, except when making a customs clearance requests.
+This code is used on import and export declarations, except when making customs clearance requests.

 VAT zero-rating

-For imports, where the VAT relief is decided by the commodity code only:
+For imports, where the VAT relief is decided by the commodity code only, you must:

-- VATZ is not to be used where VAT relief is claimed solely on the basis of the customs procedure
+- not use VATZ where VAT relief is claimed solely on the basis of the customs procedure

-You must check the conditions and restrictions shown against the relevant Data Element 1/10 and Data Element 1/11 procedure and additional procedure codes to check eligibility criteria for zero-rating goods at export.
+To check eligibility criteria for zero-rating goods at export, you must check the conditions and restrictions shown against the relevant procedure and additional procedure codes for:

 Tax types